| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 Open Patent pools would not be able to freely use the

+non-covered patents, while the converse would be untrue.
 One practical result of this is that it is quite possible,

 even likely, that a particular product available for retail